inventordave/regex_w/README.md

 1. Match the escape sequence \xFF where FF are 2 hexadecimal digits: Matches the character with the specified ASCII/ANSI value, which depends on the code page used.
-Can be used in character classes eg. \xA9 matches © when using the Latin-1 code page. ( On second thought it is not really that useful since I'm not supporting unicode, besides I already use \x for something else )
+Can be used in character classes eg. \xA9 matches Â© when using the Latin-1 code page. ( On second thought it is not really that useful since I'm not supporting unicode, besides I already use \x for something else )